devOpifex/litter/README.md

 is how inputs are processed.
 Inputs are set given an `inputId` which directly translates to an `id` in the generated HTML.

-This means inputs can only be created individually, one function call creates a single input as this `id`s in HTML have to be unique.
-This makes it's difficult to dynamically.
+This means every input must be unique which makes it's difficult to dynamically.

 Also, because of the latter, one can only `observe` individual inputs as opposed to observing changes in many inputs at once.